Karen Horney: Education

-Against her parents' wishes, Horney entered medical school in 1906.
-The University of Freiburg was in fact one of the first institutions in Germany to enroll women in medical courses—with higher education only becoming available to women in Germany in 1900.
-By 1908, Horney had transferred to the University of Göttingen, and would transfer once more to the University of Berlin before graduating with an M.D. in 1913.
-Attending several universities was common at the time to gain a basic medical education.
+Horney's mother and brother encouraged her academic and career goals; she completed the Realgymnasium in Hamburg and entered medical school in 1906 at the University of Freiburg, one of the first institutions in Germany to enroll women in medical courses.
+Higher education only became available to women in Germany in 1900.
+By 1908, Horney had transferred to the University of Göttingen, then to the University of Berlin before graduating with an M.D. in 1911.

 Through her fellow student Carl Müller-Braunschweig—who later became a psychoanalyst—she met the business student Oskar Horney.
 They married in 1909.
 The couple moved to Berlin together, where Oskar worked in industry while Karen continued her studies at the Charité.

-Within the space of one year, Karen gave birth to her first child and lost both of her parents.
+In the same year, Karen gave birth to her first child and lost both of her parents.
 She entered psychoanalysis to help herself cope.
-Her first analyst was Karl Abraham in 1910, then she moved to Hanns Sachs.
+Horney completed 500 hours of treatment with her first analyst, Karl Abraham, in 1910, then she moved to Hanns Sachs.

-Karen and Oskar had three daughters.
-The first, born in 1911, was Brigitte Horney, who became a famous actress.
+From 1923-1935, Horney published thirteen major papers grounded in feminine psychology, developing the idea of secondary penis envy; she emphasized the way young girls are treated by their parents over Freud’s sole focus on the father.
+After moving to New York in 1934, Horney continued to write, taught technique courses, treated clients privately, and served as a psychiatrist for the United Jewish Aid Society.
+In addition to her books, Horney also hosted Symposiums to promote the idea that human nature is capable of change, supported by morals and constructive forces at play.